Joint Deep Multi-Graph Matching and 3D Geometry Learning from Inhomogeneous 2D Image Collections: Problem Formulation Preliminaries

 \section{Problem Formulation \& Preliminaries}

 In this section we summarise how to achieve cycle-consistency for multiple graph matching by utilising the notion of universe points.
-In order to explicitly construct such universe points, we formalise it as a sparse reconstruction of the 3D key points from multiple 2D images.
+In order to explicitly construct such universe points, we consider the sparse reconstruction of 3D key points from multiple 2D images.